sunburn21/LemmePlay/README.md

 # LemmePlay
-### Play a random vedio from handpicked vedio collections
+### Play a random video from handpicked video collections